zfg2013/phd-website-template/index.md

 # Welcome to Zack's 2025 PhD Defense

-Thank you for supporting me over the last 7 years (yes, this is how long I've spent in PhD).
+Thank you for supporting me over the last 7 years (yes, this is how long I've spent in graduate school).
 I always dreamed of this day with you in the audience.
 The summary sections below provide an overview of the PhD defense (i.e., date & etiquette), my research, and selected awards.
 Page sections listed above provide further detail.
 See you all in November.

 {% include section.html full=true %}